johnsonjo4531/bevy_war/readme.md

-# War (Work in Progress)
+# War Card Game Simulator

-The card game War built in Bevy
+The card game War built in Bevy, press space to move forward through draw and battle phases of a round and shift to fast forward.

 ## About the repo